calooper/Branching/README.md

 * 'git commit -m 'message' - commit changes to local repo

-## Basic bBanching
+## Basic Branching
-git checkout branchName
+* git checkout branchName

-git branch branchName - create local branch
+* git branch branchName - create local branch
+* 'git branch' - display local branches in which we are in